 226 Pelham Street, Melbourne

 You could easily miss this hole-in-the-wall restaurant but we’re pretty happy we found this hidden gem.
-Located just around the corner from The Spot and right across from our University Square building, this joint specialises in Korean cuisine.
+Located just around the corner from The Spot and right across from our University Square and Infinity Place buildings, this joint specialises in Korean cuisine.
 Here you’ll find Korean-style sushi rolls for less than $3 and bibimbap rice bowls for less than $8.
 This place is also cash-only, but if you pop in after 6pm all sushi is half price, so you’ll only need a couple coins.

 Our recommendation: any sushi roll with kimchi – truly a match made in heaven.